I really really recommend NOT using anything from a drugstore that claims to change the colour of your hair in any way.

 most color lines sell semi-permanent or demi-permanent mousses and gels. if you search Goldwell Hair Color (we use this at school), they sell color mousses and gels to use in between salon visits.
 And I think they are fairly inexpensive.
 Good luck! :)

 totally agree with the above posts. many stylists that i work with, refuse to color hair that’s been dyed with home color. it’s soooo unpredictable, and is so incredibly damaging. i’ve used aveda’s color enriching conditioner, it deposits color to enhance & richen what you have until you’re next salon visit. here’s a link.
-It works really well, and if you go to their conditioners page, there are other products too for black hair too.posted about 5 years ago
+It works really well, and if you go to their conditioners page, there are other products too for black hair too.posted over 5 years ago

 the scary thing about at-home colors is that they don’t translate well to the salon. you can say “i got revlon’s fall brunette.” they’ll be like, “don’t plan on me matching it perfectly.” (and they’ll most likely charge you more for the inconvenience) even worse, if they don’t know the exact color you used, you’ll get a line of demarkation (aka big stupid line across your head that shows where old color was and new color begins)

-leave it to the pros, and in between, use colored hair powder (bumble&bumble is awesome for this) and invest in color enhancing shampoo (l’oreal is the least expensive, decent quality brand i know of that makes this). and always CONDITION. it holds color in. avoid daily clarifying shampoos. they strip color away faster.posted about 5 years ago
+leave it to the pros, and in between, use colored hair powder (bumble&bumble is awesome for this) and invest in color enhancing shampoo (l’oreal is the least expensive, decent quality brand i know of that makes this). and always CONDITION. it holds color in. avoid daily clarifying shampoos. they strip color away faster.posted over 5 years ago

 go to a salon! it’s more expensive, but so worth it.